HilscherAutomation/netPI-openplc/README.md

 Access the 4 digital inputs at the addresses %IX0.0, %IX0.1, %IX0.2 and %IX0.3 and the 4 digital outputs at %QX0.0, %QX0.1, %QX0.2 and %QX0.3 in your project.

-#### Tags

-* **hilscher/netPI-openplc** - non-tagged (but tested OK) latest development output of the GitHub project master branch.

-#### GitHub sources
+#### Automated build

-The image is built from the GitHub project [netPI-openplc](https://github.com/Hilscher/netPI-openplc).
-It complies with the [Dockerfile](https://docs.docker.com/engine/reference/builder/) method to build a Docker image [automated](https://docs.docker.com/docker-hub/builds/).
+The project complies with the scripting based [Dockerfile](https://docs.docker.com/engine/reference/builder/) method to build the image output file.
+Using this method is a precondition for an [automated](https://docs.docker.com/docker-hub/builds/) web based build process on DockerHub platform.

+DockerHub web platform is x86 CPU based, but an ARM CPU coded output file is needed for Raspberry systems.
+This is why the Dockerfile includes the [balena](https://balena.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/) steps.

+#### License

-View the license information for the software in the Github project.
+View the license information for the software in the project.
 As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).
 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.

-Hint: Cross-building the image for an ARM architecture based CPU on [Docker Hub](https://hub.docker.com/)(x86 CPU based servers) the Dockerfile uses the method described here [resin.io](https://resin.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/).
-If you want to build the image on a Raspberry Pi directly then comment out the two lines `RUN [ "cross-build-start" ]` and `RUN [ "cross-build-end" ]` in the file Dockerfile before.

 [![N|Solid](http://www.hilscher.com/fileadmin/templates/doctima_2013/resources/Images/logo_hilscher.png)](http://www.hilscher.com)  Hilscher Gesellschaft fuer Systemautomation mbH  www.hilscher.com